 Department of Digitalization

-Robert J. Kauffman is Endowed Professor at the Copenhagen Business School, Department of Digitalization.
-In 2018, he held the Otto Monster Distinguished Visiting Faculty Fellowship.
-He currently conducts research on: FinTech Revolution and financial services; technology innovation, process disruption and industry transformation; econometrics, data analytics, mobile telephony, and cyber-physical tracking; digital entertainment and telecom services; airline industry, technology innovation and digital ecosystem; economics and technology; cloud computing, markets and pricing; and resources and sustainability management.
+Robert J. Kauffman is Endowed Professor of Digitalization at the Copenhagen Business School, Department of Digitalization.
+In 2018, he held the Otto Mønsted Distinguished Visiting Faculty Fellowship.
+He currently conducts research on: FinTech innovations, start-ups, business processes and models; financial services and financial firms; technology innovation, process disruption and industry transformation; econometrics, data analytics, and causal inference; mobile telephony, and cyber-physical tracking; digital entertainment and telecom services; airline industry, tech innovation and digital ecosystems; economics and technology; cloud computing, IT outsourcing and pricing; and energy, resources, hazardous waste, and sustainability management.
 Kauffman received his M.S.
 (Systems Science) and Ph.D.
 (Industrial Administration) from the Tepper School of Business, Carnegie Mellon University; his M.A. from Cornell University (East Asian Studies); and his B.A. from the University of Colorado, Boulder (Psychology, East Asian Studies, Chinese Language).

-He has recently ranked around 20th in the IS discipline in terms of the h-index score for citations, and in 11th place among all Singapore research scientists.
+He has recently ranked around 20th in the IS discipline in terms of an h-index score for citations of 69 and is ranked 9th among Danish research scientists.
 He also has guided more than 40 Ph.D. students toward their doctoral degree and Ph.D. thesis research.
 He served in the International Conference on Information Systems (ICIS) Doctoral Consortium three times, as well as in similar meetings in other professional society settings.
-He has also been a frequent best research award winner (IEEE Engineering Society, Association for Information Systems, INFORMS) at various conferences, and has been involved many times as a keynote speaker in academic and industry research and technology innovation events.
+He has also been a frequent Best Research Award winner (IEEE Engineering Society, Association for Information Systems, INFORMS) at various conferences (ICIS, HICSS, CSWIM) and has many times been a keynote speaker in academic and industry research and technology innovation events.

 He also has served as Editor in Chief of Elsevier’s journal, Electronic Commerce Research and Applications, where he grew the annual number of submissions from ~150 to ~750 over a ten-year period, which finished as of early 2020.
-He also served as Policy Committee Chair for MIS Quarterly at the University of Minnesota in the early 2000s, and has been a frequent Guest Editor and contributor of many special issues at various journal he also co-authored the 50th anniversary research commentary article on the IS discipline for Management Science in the mid-1990s.
+His term went from 2009-2020.
+He also served as Policy Committee Chair for MIS Quarterly at the University of Minnesota in the early 2000s and has been a frequent Guest Editor and contributor of many special issues at various journals.
+He also co-authored the 50th anniversary research commentary article on the IS discipline for Management Science in the mid-1990s.
+He is currently working to complete a new book on ‘The Cashless Society’ (MIT Press).

 - Technology-based business models and data analytics